-Small business owners that need working capital to buy inventory but who don’t have assets to put up as collateral may be overlooking one potential resource that can help: the inventory they want to buy.
+Small business owners that need working capital to buy inventory but don’t have assets to put up as collateral may be overlooking one potential resource that can help: the inventory you want to buy.
+In this article, we’ll cover what you need to know about inventory loans for your small business.

 With inventory financing, the supplies, materials, or products you’re buying act as your collateral, which secures the loan.
 Inventory short-term loans and lines of credit are designed to provide fast access to cash flow to purchase inventory.